 Every road user needs to go through the kiosk when it’s operating to obtain the latest information.

 You endanger yourself and other road users if your vehicle skids on ice or snow because wasn’t fitted with the correct chains, or not using them at all.
-Driving past warning signs requiring chains further down the Milford Road could prove costly, as the police could fine you $750.
+Driving past warning signs requiring chains further down the Milford Road could prove costly, as the police could fine you NZ$750.

 On average about eight days a year, mainly in winter, when treacherous weather and the high avalanche risk make driving on the road unsafe.